DMVis/DMVis/documentation/components/line.md

 - Type: `string | null`
 - Default: `null`

-The name of the axis that is being dragged, used in visualisations that use draggable axes.
+The name of the axis that is being dragged, is used in visualisations that use draggable axes.

 ## draggingOffset